 Press promotions from the RCCNZ like this one, which make a big deal about how great PLBs are, have been typical in recent times.
-The very same promotion, however, ignores that its first example is for people unprepared to stay warm, dry, and wait out time behind a flooded river.
+The very same promotion, however, ignores that its first example describes people who were unprepared to stay warm, dry, and wait out time behind a flooded river.
 There may have been more to the story, but its simplistic presentation stresses that having a PLB to request a helicopter was more important than being prepared to do everything possible to avoid requiring a rescue.
 Being stuck behind a flooded river with hypothermia is an unenviable situation, and it’s true that the PLB may have saved lives under the circumstances.
 On the other hand, modern safety equipment, recommendations and standard training would mean that with proper preparation, people should generally be able to keep warm and sheltered whilst waiting for conditions to improve.
 Human nature is that people make mistakes, but if it were from another agency then such an incident might have attracted criticism for being unprepared.
 Instead, the RCCNZ offers praise for being equipped to request an immediate emergency rescue at public expense.

 On January 1st of this year, TV3 ran a news item which enabled the RCCNZ to further impress the value of PLBs.
 TV3 pointed out how they could mean instant rescue.
 Its story considered the recent case in the Tararua Range of a man who didn’t have a PLB and may have died if not for some good fortune.
 A highlighted point was that a PLB would have saved the man much more quickly, yet the story neglected to note that he’d also broken several of the basic rules of the Outdoor Safety Code that would have prevented his problem long before it started, or at worst resulted in a relatively quick search and rescue by Police and LandSAR volunteers.